Performers

 Dr. Hal (Harry S. Robins)

-From the SF Weekly 10/15/03 [Chicken John] is much maligned and often misunderstood, but his influence as a facilitator of outsider art and instigator of insider lunacy cannot be underestimated or ignored.
+“[ADH Founder Chicken John] is much maligned, and often misunderstood, but his influence as a facilitator of outsider art and instigator of insider lunacy cannot be underestimated or ignored.
 Over the course of his career, Chicken John has donned the unsavory mantle of game show host, used car salesman, punk rock ringmaster, grafter, grifter, and sower of discord for the benefit and bemusement of his audience and artists alike.
-He has created, among other things, one of the country’s first traveling punk rock circuses, the city’s only live-action game show series, and a nefarious vortex known as the Odeon Bar where Hawaiian yodelers and contortionists are pitted against human beatboxes, sock puppets, and theremin players according to some unnatural rhythm and whim.
-You may not always agree with his booking, billing, or bullying, but, as Chicken John says, artists need enemies and somebody’s gotta do it.
+He has created, among other things, one of the country’s first traveling punk rock circuses, the city’s only live-action game show series, and a nefarious vortex once known as the Odeon Bar where Hawaiian yodelers and contortionists were pitted against human beatboxes, sock puppets, and Theremin players according to some unnatural rhythm and whim.
+You may not always agree with his booking, billing, or bullying, but, as Chicken John says, artists need enemies and somebody’s gotta do it.”

 KROB (Robert Cole)